mo374z/Tournament-Planner/README.md

 - `--https`: Enables HTTPS mode and uses budescharfeseck.de as hostname (default: HTTP with localhost)

 uses MonoDB with Database "TournamentDB" and collections "games" "teams" "mainsettings"

+Requires keytokens.js with jwtSecretkey in the same folder as index.js !